Canonical almost complex structures on ACH Einstein manifolds: Introduction

 \section{Introduction}

-The study of asymptotically complex hyperbolic (ACH) Einstein spaces, the complex analog of asymptotically hyperbolic (AH) Einstein spaces, has been developed by some authors.
-The main issue is to describe the interplay between the space itself and the induced Cauchy--Riemann (CR) structure on the boundary (the \emph{conformal infinity}): the fundamental problems are such as to determine all the CR structures on the boundary that are induced by \emph{some} ACH Einstein metric and to describe analytic/geometric properties of ACH Einstein spaces in terms of the conformal infinity.
+Asymptotically complex hyperbolic (ACH) Einstein spaces, the complex analog of asymptotically hyperbolic (AH) Einstein spaces, has been studied by some authors.
+The main issue is to describe the interplay between the space itself and the induced Cauchy--Riemann (CR) structure on the boundary (the \emph{conformal infinity}).
+The fundamental problems are such as to determine all the CR structures on the boundary that are induced by some ACH Einstein metric and to describe analytic/geometric properties of ACH Einstein spaces in terms of the conformal infinity.

-The AH setting, in which the role of CR structures is instead played by conformal structures, has been enthusiastically pursued---partly because of physical interest in the field of AdS/CFT correspondence.
+The AH setting, in which the role of CR structures is instead played by conformal structures, has been enthusiastically pursued---partly because of physical interest in AdS/CFT correspondence.
 By contrast, the ACH setting, which is mathematically one step more intricate, needs further attention.
-These two settings can be seen as the first two instances of ``asymptotically symmetric'' spaces (see Biquard \cites{Biquard-99,Biquard-00} and Biquard--Mazzeo \cite{Biquard-Mazzeo-06}); hence the study of ACH spaces serves as an attempt at a fuller appreciation of this general perspective.
+Moreover, these two settings can be seen as the first two instances of ``asymptotically symmetric'' spaces (see Biquard \cites{Biquard-99,Biquard-00} and Biquard--Mazzeo \cite{Biquard-Mazzeo-06}); hence the study of ACH spaces serves as an attempt at a fuller appreciation of this general perspective.

-While our subject can be placed in such a context, it can also be seen as a generalization of the classical studies of complete K\"ahler-Einstein metrics on bounded strictly pseudoconvex domains in complex manifolds (of dimension $n\ge 2$).
+While our subject can be placed in such a context, it can also be seen as a generalization of the classical studies of complete K\"ahler-Einstein metrics on bounded strictly pseudoconvex domains in complex manifolds of dimension $n\ge 2$.
 Fefferman \cite{Fefferman-76} pioneered the field, and then the global existence of such metrics (on domains in Stein manifolds) was proved by Cheng and Yau \cite{Cheng-Yau-80}.
 Significant applications for those K\"ahler-Einstein metrics are made possible by the fact that their asymptotic behavior at the boundary can be analyzed fairly well in terms of the CR structure of the boundary, which was actually the point made in \cite{Fefferman-76}.

-In this article, we consider the problem of introducing an almost complex structure to a given ACH Einstein space, to extend the CR structure on the boundary in an appropriate sense and in a canonical manner.
+In this article, we consider the problem of introducing an almost complex structure to a given arbitrary ACH Einstein space that extends the CR structure on the boundary in an appropriate sense and in a canonical manner.
 Doing so generalizes the Cheng--Yau situation described above.